file-format/Docs/en/programming/jsp.md

 ## JSP Example

+Learning about the JSP technologies is very easy now a days because a lot of JSP tutorials are available over the internet.
 The following JSP example is for processing the order, by updating the appropriate records in the database.
 ```
 <html>
 <head>